Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Iowa vs. Purdue College Football Odds, Plays and Insights

-A pair of the nation's toughest defenses square off when the No. 2 Iowa Hawkeyes (6-0, 0-0 Big Ten) bring college football's fourth-ranked scoring defense into a matchup with the Purdue Boilermakers (3-2, 0-0 Big Ten), who have the No. 8 scoring defense, on Saturday, October 16, 2021.
-The Hawkeyes are double-digit, 11.5-point favorites.
-The point total is 43 for the game.
+The No. 2 Iowa Hawkeyes (6-0, 0-0 Big Ten) bring the 22nd-ranked passing defense in college football into a matchup with the Purdue Boilermakers (3-2, 0-0 Big Ten), who have the No. 10 passing attack, on Saturday, October 16, 2021.
+The Hawkeyes are massive, 11.5-point favorites.
+This game has an over/under of 43 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.